-Ultimately what you are attempting to figure out in regard to your divorce case is what is in your best interests and what is in the best interests of your child.
+Ultimately what you are attempting to figure out regarding your divorce case is what is in your best interests and what is in the best interests of your child.
 As a father, you may not have been at home with your kids as much as your wife has, but you still wanted to do what was best for them.
-Your work ethic and the resources that you have provided to your children is a testament to this.
+Your work ethic and the resources that you have provided to your children are a testament to this.

-Now that you are going through a divorce it is necessary for you to ask tough questions about the future of your relationship with your children.
+Now that you are going through a divorce you must ask tough questions about the future of your relationship with your children.
 What will be the best set-up for you and your child as you begin a new phase of your life?
-What are the chances that your soon to be ex-spouse agree to what you offer in mediation as a settlement on custody?
-If no agreement can be reached, what are the chances of convincing a family court judge that what you want to see happen actually come to being?
+What are the chances that your soon-to-be ex-spouse agrees to what you offer in mediation as a settlement on custody?
+If no agreement can be reached, what are the chances of convincing a family court judge that what you want to see happen come to being?

 The facts matter in family cases- except when they don’t